DukeRobotics/robosub-ros/foxglove/README.md

 ```

 ## Development
-After the extension is installed, you only need to build the extension with:
+After the extension is installed, build the extension with:
 ```bash
 npm run local-install
 ```